 Todd holds an MFA in Choreography and Performance from Tisch School of the Arts at New York University, and a BA in Economics and English from Bucknell University.

-Joni Petre-Scholz, Associate Chair, email@example.com, is a former member of the Berkshire Ballet, Eglevsky Ballet and Manhattan Ballet, and a former principal dancer with Dances Patrelle.
+Joni Petre-Scholz, Associate Chair, firstname.lastname@example.org, is a former member of the Berkshire Ballet, Eglevsky Ballet and Manhattan Ballet, and a former principal dancer with Dances Patrelle.
 Joni toured internationally and performed in over 12 countries dancing works by Vincente Nebrada, Robert North, Gary Pierce, Billy Wilson and others.
 She began working with Dances Patrelle in 1988 appearing in many Patrelle ballets including The Yorkville Nutcracker, Adieu with a Handshake, Madame X, Rhapsody in Blue, American Dreamer, Romeo and Juliet, the world premiere of Notturno for Strings and Harp and as Lady Macbeth in the 2001 revival of Macbeth.
 In addition, Ms. Petre-Scholz was rehearsal director as well as assistant to the managing director.
 She has also re-staged many Patrelle ballets for Dances Patrelle as well as other companies.
 In 2002 Joni was a featured performing artist at The Lyric Recovery Festival at Carnegie Hall appearing in excerpts of Beauty and the Beast with original choreography by Ginger Thatcher and original score by Paul Winston.
 Ms. Petre-Scholz was a principal dancer in the world premiere of “POP” as well as Glad to be Unhappy choreography by Francis Patrelle.
 Joni has also appeared as a guest artist with Annabella Gonzalez Dance Theater in New York.
 A former member of the faculty of Ballet Academy East in New York City, Joni has been on the teaching faculty of the Old Dominion Dance Department and The Governor’s School for the Arts in Norfolk, Virginia since 2005.
-Her choreography has been presented by Virginia Ballet Theatre, University Dance Theatre of Old Dominion University as well as at The Governor’s School, and at the Regional High School Dance Festival.
-Joni has been a guest teacher for Complexions and Kibbutz dance companies
+Her choreography has been presented by Women in Dance Conference (2019), Virginia Ballet Theatre, University Dance Theatre of Old Dominion University as well as at The Governor’s School, and at the Regional High School Dance Festival.
+Joni has been a guest teacher for Complexions and Kibbutz dance companies.
+She is also certified in Progressing Ballet Technique® junior, senior and advanced programs.

 Kathy brenner Lasakow